play-with-docker/play-with-docker.github.io/_posts/2018-09-22-microservice-orchestration.markdown

 Notice that the `./api` folder does not contain any Python scripts, instead, it now has a Ruby file and a `Gemfile` to manage dependencies.

-Let's have a quick walk through the changes files:
+Let's have a quick walk through the changed files:

 ```.term1
 cat api/linkextractor.rb